Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-• Kang Guru stands like a frozen wave
+• Kang Guru stands like a frozen wall

-• Behind you, the Manaslu range stretches endlessly
+• Behind you, the Manaslu range stretches across the horizon

 • Guest House/Lodges